christoffertoppe/Web-uimahallit/README.md

 DELETE /api/comment

-deletes a comment with a specific value id of swimhall and comment number received JSON:
+Deletes a comment with a specific value id of swimhall and comment number received JSON:
 {id:[Integer],
 comment:[Integer]}